bcc-code/bcc-decision-records/docs/index.md

 ♻ **Sustainability**: optimize cost and risk
 How will alternatives impact long term operational costs and (in)dependence on an individual's know-how?

+😁 **User Experience**: useable software
+How will alternatives impact the usability of the software?

 ## ✍ Decision Process

 Decisions can be made following the process below.
 After each step, request feedback from potential stakeholders!